Milanovic-Mihael/milanovic-mihael.github.io/_ocs/strength-seeker__radiant-champion.md

 universe: Strength Seeker
 species: Calumian
 tags: []
-bio: A calumian born on Zavi'cttan and one of the few that survived the disaster.
+bio: A Calumian born on Zavi'cttan and one of the few that survived the disaster.
   The Radiant Champion is a vigilante scouring the universe in hopes he'll clean out all roots of evil.
 featured: assets/images/character_images/strength-seeker/radiant-champion/Radiant_champion.webp